 Six months into lead monitoring, which began in 2017, 10 percent of the tested drinking water samples exceeded 27 ppb.
 Six homes in the city tested greater than 50 ppb.
 Lead levels exceeded federal limits for 18 continuous months.
 The Wanaque service area was especially hard hit.

 A federal judge denied emergency motions to widen Newark’s filter program.

 By December 2018, water lead levels skyrocketed, with 24 homes testing greater than 50 ppb.
 In 2019, it was discovered that the contaminants in the water supply were linked to cancer and possibly reproductive problems.
 In October 2019, the bottled water program was pulled except for a small set of residents.

 University Park, Illinois

-In June 2019, customers of University Park, Illinois’ water supplier received a notice that they were under a lead advisory and that it would be a few weeks before the tap water would be safe to drink without restrictions.
+In June 2019, customers of University Park, Illinois’ water supplier, received a notice that they were under a lead advisory and that it would be a few weeks before the tap water would be safe to drink without restrictions.
 As of July 2020, the lead advisory persists.

 Upon investigation, the problem was determined to be “water chemistry interacting with lead solder” within the plumbing of homes that had been built prior to 1990.
 Although treatment looked promising at first, progress on the effort has stalled, according to the Chicago Tribune’s coverage of the topic.

-In their collaborative report “Watered Down Justice,” NRDC, Environmental Justice Health Alliance for Chemical Policy Reform (EJHA), and Coming Clean state they discovered a “disturbing relationship between sociodemographic characteristics—especially race—and drinking water violations.
+In their collaborative report “Watered Down Justice,” NRDC, Environmental Justice Health Alliance for Chemical Policy Reform (EJHA), and Coming Clean state that they discovered a “disturbing relationship between sociodemographic characteristics—especially race—and drinking water violations.
 Violations of drinking water spiked in communities of color and low-income communities, as well as those with a greater number of non-native English speakers.